binbashar/le-ref-architecture-doc/docs/work-with-us/faqs.md

     Which is work that falls outside of the current Iteration specific tasks.
 This is for special requests, meetings, pair programming sessions, extra documentation, etc.

-    Binbash will participate and review the planned tasks along the customer:
+    binbash will participate and review the planned tasks along the customer:

     - [x] planned roadmap features
     - [x] bug fixes